• Mental Health

 Online Vs. In-Person Therapy for Anxiety

-With the availability of online therapy and in-person anxiety treatments, each person must determine which option is best for their specific needs.
+With the availability of online therapy for anxiety and in-person anxiety treatments, each person must determine which option is best for their specific needs.

 Online therapy pros: